Royal Collection Trust/© Her Majesty Queen Elizabeth II 2014

-The curved panelled back with carved shield and flag cresting, the splat carved with a low relief panel depicting a lion in the village of Waterloo, trampling the vanquished French standard, above a plumed helmet flanked by banners, the reeded arms with lion terminals emerging from acanthus, the curved supports with lion paws, above a padded cushion covered in crimson velvet with metal thread galloon, the frieze carved with ribbon-tied oak leaves, on reeded tapering legs, the lower part wrapped in acanthus, on brass caps and castors
+A commemorative open armchair; the curved panelled back with carved shield and flag cresting, the splat carved with a low relief panel depicting a lion in the village of Waterloo, trampling the vanquished French standard, above a plumed helmet flanked by banners, the reeded arms with lion terminals emerging from acanthus, the curved supports with lion paws, above a shaped padded cushion covered in crimson velvet with metal thread galloon, the frieze carved with ribbon-tied oak leaves, on reeded tapering legs, the lower part wrapped in acanthus, on brass caps and castors

 Other mementoes were fashioned from the timber: a minerals cabinet, work-table, a small stand (made by Mr Children himself) with the bark on, made to support a bust of the Duke of Wellington.
 Children disposed of a section of the tree to the Duke of Rutland, a college friend of his, who also turned it into a chair.
 Beside the three chairs mentioned above, a small table cabinet (surmounted by a carved seated lion above the inscription 'WATERLOO') was sold at Christie's, London, 6 July 2000, lot 10; a writing-table was sold by Harris Lindsay Ltd, at Christie's, London, 10 May 2006, lot 140.